Sventimir/ffjson/README.md

 (like operators).
 Each function accepts a number of filters as arguments.
 Arguments must follow the function name, separated by spaces.
 No parentheses are required to call a function, unless a complex expression is being given as an argument.
-Currying is not implemented yet.
+Currying is not implemented.

 ```
 $ echo '{"a": 1, "b": 2, "c": 3}' | ffjson -r -f 'keys id'